micropython-IMU/micropython-fusion/README.md

 Sensor fusion calculates heading, pitch and roll from the outputs of motion tracking devices.
 This uses the Madgwick algorithm, widely used in multicopter designs for its speed and quality.
-An update takes about 1.6mS on the Pyboard.
+An update takes under 2mS on the Pyboard.
 The original Madgwick study indicated that an update rate of 10-50Hz was adequate for accurate results, suggesting that the performance of this implementation is fast enough.